bdombro/monorepo-tooling-demos/README.md

 ### Turbo

 Turbo is a mixed-language application to manage JS monorepos. like Lerna+Nx, Turbo is configurable to use npm, yarn or pnpm as the package manager, and mostly extends them with CI/CD performance features like build artifact caching.
-It was create and maintained by Vercel -- I suspect with motivation to promote Vercel cloud services, similar to Nextjs.
+It was created and is maintained by Vercel -- I suspect with motivation to promote Vercel cloud services, similar to Nextjs.

 What's great
 - Good balance of features and opinions